GIfatahTH/animator/README.md

 If you want to animate many Tween, use `tweenMap` argument (7).
 Is is a Map of String type keys and Tween type values.
 In this case you have to use `builderMap` (8) insteat of `builder` (6).

 With `endAnimationListener` (10) argument you can define a VoidCallback to be executed when animation is finished.
 For example, it can be used to trigger another animation.

+With `customListener` (11) argument you can define a Function to be called every time the animation value changes.
+The customListener is provided with an Animation object.

+With `statusListener` (12) argument you can define a Function to be called every time the status of the animation chage.
+The customListener is provided with an AnimationStatus, AnimationSetup objectt.

+`animateOnRebuild` (13) controls whether the animation is automatically restarted when Animator widget is rebuilt.
+The default value is true.

+If you want to reset your animation, such as changing your Tween or duration, and want the new setting to be reconsidered when the Animator widget is rebuilt, set the `resetAnimationOnRebuild` (14) argument to true.
+The default value is false.

+`stateID` is a unique name of your Animator widget.
+It is used to rebuild this widget from your logic classes.

+`blocs` argument is a list of your logic classes you want to rebuild this widget from.
+The logic class should extand  `StatesRebuilder`of the states_rebuilder package.

 ## Example of a single Tween animation: